HewlettPackard/shs-docs/docs/portal/developer-portal/install/install_shs_on_csm.md

 ### Notes

-The following steps need to occur to build compute and UAN/UAI images prior to boot with the updated Slingshot components:
+The following steps need to occur to build compute and UAN/UAI images prior to boot with the updated HPE Slingshot components:

 1. Build a new COS image from recipe and then customize it with CFS-based image customization.
 See the _HPE Cray Operating System Administration Guide_.